Community Education Provider Networks (CEPNs)

 - Future sustainability

-Eleven CEPNs were commissioned in the West Midlands in November 2015 covering a large proportion of the West Midlands with potential to expand all West Midlands CCG areas.
+Ten CEPNs haven been commissioned in the West Midlands in November 2015 covering a large proportion of the West Midlands with potential to expand all West Midlands CCG areas.
 Funding will be provided for 3 years with a view to be self-sustainable in year 4.

 CEPNs are tasked with encouraging opportunities for employers and health professionals to learn and train together.
 This is in all areas including clinical, managerial and leadership but also new system transformation across the primary, community and secondary divide to make care seamless and where appropriate, closer to home.